Root-finding Approaches for Computing Conformal Prediction Set: Experiments

-We run experiments on more complex regression model such as orthogonal matching pursuit (OMP), feedforward neural network also called Multi-Layer Perceptron (MLP), Random Forest and Gradient Boosting (with warm start).
+We run experiments on more complex regression models such as ridge in \Cref{fig:ridge_benchmarks}, Lasso in \Cref{fig:Lasso_benchmarks}, Orthogonal Matching Pursuit (OMP) in \Cref{fig:OMP_benchmarks}, feedforward neural network also called Multi-Layer Perceptron (MLP) in \Cref{fig:MLP_benchmarks}, Random Forest in \Cref{fig:RandomForest_benchmarks}, and Gradient Boosting in \Cref{fig:GradientBoosting_benchmarks} (with warm start).
 In most of these settings, the estimator is obtained by approximating a solution of a non-convex optimization problem where none of the homotopy methods are available.
-We can observe in \Cref{fig:benchmarks} that the root-finding approach computes a full conformal prediction set while maintaining a reasonable computational time.
-In the worst cases observed, it cost about $30$ times a single model fit which roughly correspond to the $15$ model fit for each root as predicted by the complexity (\eg $\epsilon=10^{-4}$).
+We can observe in Figures~\ref{fig:ridge_benchmarks} to~\ref{fig:RandomForest_benchmarks} that the root-finding approach computes a full conformal prediction set while maintaining a reasonable computational time.
+In the worst cases observed, it costs about $30$ times a single model fit which roughly corresponds to the $15$ model fit for each root as predicted by the complexity (\egc $\epsilon=10^{-4}$).
 Moreover, this computational time is significantly reduced by the \texttt{interpolationCP} while achieving a statistical performance almost identical to the vanilla one in all our simulations.
+In all our experiments, we have chosen $d=8$ number of query points for the interpolation method.